tzachbon/mcp-workshop/01-prerequisites/NON-ENGINEER.md

 1. Check your Node.js installation
 2. Tell you if you need to install or upgrade
 3. Guide you through the installation process if needed
-4. Help you authenticate npm with the Autodesk registry
+4. Check if you're already authenticated to npm
+5. If not authenticated, give you instructions to run the login command yourself
-5. Verify everything is working
+6. Verify authentication is working after you confirm

 ## Troubleshooting